MissVeronica/UM-Additional-email-Recipients/README.md

 ## Updates
 1. Version 1.2.0 Replacement of User email with a default e-mail address added in UM Email Settings for each notification email.
-2. Version 2.0.0 Addition of a meta_key field value to select additional CC: email adresses where field value and email adress are : separated and one pair per line.
+2. Version 2.0.0 Addition of a meta_key field value to select additional CC: email adresses.
 3. Version 2.1.0 Bug fixing
 4. Version 2.2.0 Bug fixing